learnk8s/learnk8s.io/_blog/kubernetes-cli-tricks/index.md

 kubectl plugin list
 ~~~

-This command lists all the plugins that `kubectl` detects in the `PATH` of your system.
+This command lists all the plugins that kubectl detects in the `PATH` of your system.
 This gives you an overview of which plugins are available for you to use.

-The above command also includes warnings if a plugin has the same name as a native `kubectl` command (in which case the plugin will be ignored) or if there are multiple plugins with the same name (in which case, the plugin that appears first in the `PATH` will be used.
+The above command also includes warnings if a plugin has the same name as a native kubectl command (in which case the plugin will be ignored) or if there are multiple plugins with the same name (in which case, the plugin that appears first in the `PATH` will be used.

 ### Why plugins?

-So, if plugins are just executables that are invoked by `kubectl`, why even bother with creating a plugin and not just executing the executable yourself?
+So, if plugins are just executables that are invoked by kubectl, why even bother with creating a plugin and not just executing the executable yourself?
 Instead of creating an executable named `kubectl-hello` and run it as `kubectl hello`, you could just create an executable named `hello` and execute it directly.
 There would be effectively no difference.

 The main argument to use the plugin system is to avoid "command overload" (something like app overload on smartphones).
 Kubectl lends itself to create tools around it, and without plugins, each of these tools is a separate command.
 This clutters your system with many, often cryptically named, commands.
-If you design these tools as plugins, you have them all under the `kubectl` "namespace", which makes it easier to remember and give meaningful names to them.
+If you design these tools as plugins, you have them all under the kubectl "namespace", which makes it easier to remember and give meaningful names to them.
 In addition, you can get an overview of all the plugins you are using at any time with the `kubectl plugins list` command.

 Furthermore, if you want to distribute a tool to other users, distributing it as a plugin reduces the risk of name clashes with existing tools on the users' system.

 At the present time, the plugin mechanism does unfortunately not yet support **completion**.
-That means, you always have to fully type the plugin names, and can't complete them like native `kubectl` sub-commands (e.g. `kubectl h[tab]` does not complete to `kubectl hello`).
+That means, you always have to fully type the plugin names, and can't complete them like native kubectl sub-commands (e.g. `kubectl h[tab]` does not complete to `kubectl hello`).
 However, there is an open [feature request](https://github.com/kubernetes/kubectl/issues/585) for this on GitHub, so hopefully we will see this feature some time in the future.

 ### Creating and installing plugins